openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 """""""""

 The '``llvm.seh.try.begin``' and '``llvm.seh.try.end``' intrinsics mark
-the boundary of a _try region for Windows SEH Asynchrous Exception Handling.
+the boundary of a _try region for Windows SEH Asynchronous Exception Handling.

 Semantics:
 """"""""""

-When a C-function is compiled with Windows SEH Asynchrous Exception option, -feh_asynch (aka MSVC -EHa), these two intrinsics are injected to mark _try boundary and to prevent potential exceptions from being moved across boundary.
+When a C-function is compiled with Windows SEH Asynchronous Exception option, -feh_asynch (aka MSVC -EHa), these two intrinsics are injected to mark _try boundary and to prevent potential exceptions from being moved across boundary.
 Any set of operations can then be confined to the region by reading their leaf